 What are the best website data & analytics tools?

 There are a number of great website data and analytics tools, which enable site owners to capture user insights that can be used to further improve and optimize their site.
 Some of these tools include: Google Analytics, Freshmarketer, HotJar, Zoho Analytics, HubSpot, and Salesforce.
-Which is best for you will depend on your website and business needs, so learn more about the best business intelligence tools.
+Which is best for you will depend on your website and business needs.

 How do I convert leads from my website?